 - Put your grab-and-go emergency binder in your shelter.

-- Charge up your cell phones.
+- Charge your mobile device.

 - Locate coats, flashlights, purse and other items you plan to carry with you near the door where they will be easy to grab on your way out.